Skip to content

 Nested surfaces

 An inner Surface overrides the outer tone for the region it wraps.
-Useful for inverse callouts inside a default page.
+Useful for inverse callouts inside a neutral page.

 Inverse callout nested inside.